Adult Day School

 • not currently attending another high school

-• resident of Oxford, Elgin or Middlesex county in Ontario, Canada (Visa residents excepted)
+• resident of Oxford, Elgin or Middlesex county in Ontario, Canada (Visitor Visa residents excepted)

 If you have questions regarding registration, please email us at: AdultDaySchool@tvdsb.ca